name-finder/name-finder/README.md

-# NameFirst name-based prediction & name search tool
+# Name API: predict age and gender based on first name, search for names, and compare names

 ## Feature Overview